Wuppertal Institute for Climate, Environment and Energy

 This is how the Wuppertal Institute's mission statement describes the Institute's activities.
 Based on the classic scientific disciplines, the research conducted towards this end combines their approaches to generate practical and actor-oriented solutions.
 Problems, solutions and networks are equally focused on global, national and regional/local levels.

 Sustainable development requires an integrated approach to policy and science because many of the issues it raises cannot be addressed within a single department or using the tools of individual scientific disciplines.
 This is where the Wuppertal Institute's research programme begins - by taking an interdisciplinary approach and working towards systems understanding.
 Applied sustainability research is the Wuppertal Institute's stated mission.

-Prof. Dr. Uwe Schneidewind is President of the Wuppertal Institute, that was founded in 1991 under the direction of Professor Ernst Ulrich von Weizsäcker.
+Prof. Dr. Uwe Schneidewind is President of the Wuppertal Institute, which was founded in 1991 under the direction of Prof. Ernst Ulrich von Weizsäcker.

 The Research Group "Future Energy and Mobility Structures" manages WISIONS projects in close co-operation with the Swiss-based foundation ProEvolution.

 For more information about the Wuppertal Institute, please visit our website: Wuppertal Institute for Climate, Environment and Energy